sebschmi/compact-genome-rs/README.md

 A Rust crate to represent a genome string in memory.

 The crate defines trait abstractions over a genome string, and provides different compact implementations.
-At the moment, only the basic ASCII representation of the base characters is supported though.
+At the moment, a bitpacked representation along with a basic ASCII representation of the base characters is supported.